 So I’ve been looking for a way to keep dances in my online database (an expanded, customized version of the Filemaker database available at American Country Dances On Line, and have them with me when I call.
 So far, I’m uncomfortable with using my Tungsten T3, although I have the database there, and it’s great if I need to quickly find some other dance.
 I’ve tried using the save as HTML option and then printing the resulting the webpage.
 Looks great, but a little cumbersome at the dance.
 So I worked up a print option that results in a double page spread that I can print up in a folded over, stapled booklet, custom made for each dance.
 An inside spread page looks like this:

-On the front page, I put info about the dance, including the tentative program.
+, I put info about the dance, including the tentative program.
 Inside are all the dances I might do, in the order I might do them.
 The dance is on the left hand page, the notes and comments are on the right.

 At the dance, I discovered some additional benefits (other than being fairly compact and easy to read and handle).
 I could write notes for announcements on the back page.
 I could add notes at the dance, ready to be transferred into the database later.
 And a disadvantage: the other callers now know fer sure what a total nerd I am.
 Oh well.